Skip to main content

 Frequently Asked Questions

-Can I run a 20 hours and 55 minutes timer overnight for slow cooking?
+Is a 20 hours and 55 minutes extended meditation session safe for beginners?

 Can I use a 20 hours and 55 minutes timer for driving break reminders?